 4. What does this tell me about people?

 Reading the Bible will teach us about human nature and how we relate to God and others.
 Ask yourself what this passage tells you about people.

 - Do they respond with love or do they disobey God?

 - Do you notice any notable character traits?
 Any tendencies?

 5. How should I live my life based on what I have read?

-Finally, apply the passage and it’s intended meaning to your life.
+Finally, apply the passage and its intended meaning to your life.
 Based on what you have learned, how should you be living your life?
 It’s one thing to read scripture and interpret it well, but it’s another thing to take what you have learned and let it guide your life.
 As Christians, we should let the Holy Spirit lead us and transform our lives by the Word.
-We may read things that encourage us to love God more, things that convict us, things that encourages us to persevere, and things that remind us to love others.
+We may read things that encourage us to love God more, things that convict us, things that encourage us to persevere, and things that remind us to love others.

 Ask yourself the following questions:

 - What should I change in my life based on what I’ve read?

 - Do I need to confess anything?